* Visit is first by Iranian leader since 1979 revolution

 Symbolically, Iran named a street in Tehran after the Islamist who led the 1981 assassination of Sadat.

-Egypt gave asylum and a state funeral to Iran's exiled Shah Reza Pahlavi, who was overthrown by the 1979 Iranian revolution.
-He is buried in a medieval Cairo mosque alongside his ex-brother-in-law, Egypt's last king, Farouk.
-(Additional reporting by Ayman Samir; Editing by Andrew Roche)
+Egypt gave asylum and a state funeral to Iran's exiled Shah Reza Pahlavi, who was overthrown in the 1979 Iranian revolution.
+He is buried in a mosque beside Cairo's mediaeval Citadel alongside his ex-brother-in-law, Egypt's last king, Farouk.
+(Additional reporting by Ayman Samir, Marwa Awad and Alexander Diadosz; Writing by Paul Taylor and Tom Perry; Editing by Andrew Roche and Robin Pomeroy)